microsoft/AzureTRE/docs/quickstart.md

 ## Prerequisites

 You will require the following prerequisites installed.
-They will already be present if using GitHub Codespaces, or use our Dev Container in VS Code.

-- Terraform >= v0.15.3.
-The following instructions use local Terraform state, you may want to consider [storing you state remotely in Azure](https://docs.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage)
+- Terraform >= v0.15.3
 - Azure CLI >= 2.21.0
 - Docker

+> The above prerequisites will already be present if you are using GitHub Codespaces, or the provided Dev Container in VS Code.

 You will also need:

 - An Azure Subscription
-- A GitHub user id and [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with scope `packages:read`.
-This token is used to pull the web app Docker images.
-This can be any GitHub account, and does not need to be part of the Microsoft GitHub organisation.

 ## Clone the repository